Jaguar-188/Cohort-16.1-Soft-skill/README.md

         +  Most of the browsers uses JavaScript as their **primary language**.

             [https://skillcrush.com/blog/javascript/](https://skillcrush.com/blog/javascript/)
-        +  JavaScript has it's own library called **JQUERY** which contains the different functions that makes it more interactive.
+        +  JavaScript has its own library called **JQUERY** which contains the different functions that make it more interactive.

     1. #### DOM / CSSOM :
         +  DOM is a **Document Object Model** / **CSS Object Model** is a kind of parser that is used to parse the HTML and XML documents.